 How did your parents react to you dating a white boy?

 My dad always told me that the integrity and character of a person mattered most to him.
 So, when I started dating Hank, I knew what to look for.
 Besides integrity and character, I also looked for a deep love for God, and obviously, someone I found attractive.
 He fit all of those boxes and more.
 I was beyond excited to introduce him to my dad.
 My mom was a bit more traditional.
-She told me back in my school years that she was hoping I’d find an excellent Telugu, Brahmin, Hindu, boy.
+In my school years, she told me that she was hoping I’d find an excellent Telugu, Brahmin, Hindu boy.
 Hahahaha.
 So far off.
-But after she met Hank, she knew there was something exceptionally special about him.
+But after she met Hank, she knew there was something extraordinary about him.
 Even though she made comments about cultural compatibility at first, she grew to understand that it’s better to be with someone who respects and loves my culture than someone who looks like they fit in from the outside.

 Did people throw objectional thoughts at you and your relationship?

 My husband will tell you how much more he notices injustice to minorities since we’ve been together.
 I’ll never forget when we drove to Atlanta from Austin.

 On a road trip, we stopped by Panera Bread on the outskirts of Alabama.
 The second we walked into the crowded eatery, the restaurant went silent.
 I nervously tried to tug my hand out of his in the hopes that maybe that would stop the staring, but he just held on tighter, put on a smile that didn’t quite reach his eyes, and led us to the cashier.
 It felt like an eternity before people started chatting again.⠀